openmeteo/pthelma/doc/user/vaporize.rst

 DESCRIPTION AND QUICK START
 ===========================

+``vaporize`` calculates evapotranspiration with the Penman-Monteith method.
+It works either with GeoTIFF files or with time series files.
-``vaporize`` reads GeoTIFF files with temperature, humidity, solar radiation, pressure and wind speed, and produces a GeoTIFF file with evapotranspiration calculated with the Penman-Monteith method.
+In either case, it reads files with temperature, humidity, solar radiation, pressure and wind speed, and produces a file with evapotranspiration.
 The details of its operation are specified in the configuration file specified on the command line.

 The methodology used is that of Allen et al. (1998).
 Details can be found in :ref:`evaporation` and in the code itself, which has comments